wisemen-digital/nestjs-onboarding-codelab/index.md

 environments:
 status: Draft

-# Wisemen Onboarding Backend
+# Wisemen Circle Node.js Onboarding

-## What you'll learn: overview

-#### First of all, welcome to **Wisemen!** We are happy to have you here and we hope you will have a great time working with us.
+## Welcome to Circle Node.js at **Wisemen!**

   <img width="200" src="img/projectSetup/Wisemen_Logo_Acid.png">

-Welcome to the backend onboarding!
-In this onboarding you will learn how development happens at Wisemen.
+### Welcome to the Node.js onboarding 👋!
+Strap in and get ready to learn how we build killer apps at wisemen 🔥.

-You will learn how to work with NodeJs, TablePlus, Figma, Github and Jira.
+#### You will learn how to work with
+ - [Typescript](https://www.typescriptlang.org/docs/handbook/intro.html): Because a world without types is no world to live in
+ - [Node.js](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs): The cornerstone of our backend applications
+ - [NestJS](https://docs.nestjs.com/): A backend framework on top of Node.js with a lot of cats? 🐈‍⬛
+ - [TablePlus](https://docs.tableplus.com/): The database management tool with the best mascot 🐘 (we like elephant themed software)
+ - [Figma](https://www.figma.com/): The tools our designers use at Wisemen use to take our breath away 🎨
+ - [Github](https://github.com/): Where we store our precious code 🤩
+ - [Jira](https://appwise.atlassian.net/jira/your-work): Did you get any tickets yet? 🤨

-This onboarding is designed to be completed in roughly 3-4 days.
+#### This onboarding is designed to be completed in roughly 3 to 4 days
 This does not mean you have to complete it in 3-4 days.
 People with more experience will be able to complete it faster than people with less experience.
+Go at your own pace and be sure to ask for help when needed from your buddy or a member of our circle 🤝.

-You will be working on a small to-do app.
+#### You will be working on a small to-do app 📋
-This app will be used to learn the same way we, as backend developers work at Wisemen.
-You will be working with the exact tools and workflow we use in our projects.
+This app wil teach you our core conventions and ways of working in Node.js backends.

-We also expect you to make pull request of your work so your buddy can review your code and keep track of your progress.
+We expect you to make **pull request** of your work so your buddy can review your code and keep track of your progress 🫣.
-The way we do this will be explained in this onboarding.
+Don't know how to make pull requests yet?
+No worries more wil be explained on the next page.

 Good luck!!!